biotorrents/gazelle/README.md

 ## Good typography

-BioTorrents.de supports an array of
+BioGazelle supports an array of
 [unobtrusive fonts](resources/scss/assets/fonts.scss)
 with the appropriate bold/italic glyphs and monospace.
 These options are available to every theme.